CU-BDA-2022/LectureResources/README.md

 $$
 Essentially, summing over $j$ picks out the $j=i$ term from the summand.
 The Dirac $\delta$ function works analogously: integrating $f(x)\delta(x-c)$ over $x$ replaces $x$ with $c$, returning just $f(c)$—it just sets $x=c$ in the rest of the integrand.
 Incidentally, the $\delta$ function is symmetric; $\delta(c-x)$ has the same effect as $\delta(x-c)$.
 I sometimes exploit this in lectures, choosing the order of terms in the argument of a $\delta$ function to make it more readable.

-A few years after Dirac's introduction of $\delta(x)$, mathematician Laurent Schwartz put it on a firm mathematical footing, basically creating a new area of mathematics to do so: the theory of *distributions* (distinct from probability distributions) or *generalized functions* (there were hints of $\delta(x)$ and generalized functions in earlier work).
+A few years after Dirac's introduction of $\delta(x)$, mathematician Laurent Schwartz put it on a firm mathematical footing, basically creating a new area of mathematics to do so: the theory of *distributions* (distinct from probability distributions) or *generalized functions*.
+(There were hints of $\delta(x)$ and generalized functions in earlier work.)
 The math literature in this area tends to be formal and technical, and not very accessible to non-mathematicians.

 Wikipedia has a helpful article on the $\delta$ function: [Dirac delta function - Wikipedia](https://en.wikipedia.org/wiki/Dirac_delta_function).
 Two recent overviews by physicists are worth a look: